Developers · 5-minute quickstart

 5 minutes to first verification

-Use the tool for integration testing, or wire directly into your endpoint.
+Use the SDK for the fastest path, or wire directly into your endpoint.
 The only requirement is strict enforcement on VERIFIED.

 1) Canonicalize the action, then hash it